It all started yesterday when I was haphazardly tearing things from my wall.

 The thought of buying a sledgehammer entered the picture, but then I remembered a little thing called a “refundable deposit.”
 So I got more creative.

 Solving the problem was a cinch, and my brain kept saying, “Gosh, I wish there was someone I could tell how EASY this is.”
-And then my other, smarter brain said, “Leslie, you have a blog, remember?
+And then my other, smarter brain said, “Betty, you have a blog, remember?
 Maybe you should, you know, USE IT.”

 But then I figured that not everyone put picture tiles on their walls with sticky squares (or have sticky things on their walls at all), so I started thinking about how to remove stuff from other stuff, so we can all be happy with our various removal issues.